-We have agreements with other companies, including Heska Corporation, Innogenetics, Inc., Novartis, Pasteur Merieux, SmithKline Beecham, and Yamanouchi, for the licensing, development and commercialization of our products.
+We have agreements with other companies, including Heska Corporation, Innogenetics, Inc., Novartis Pharma AG, Aventis Pasteur, SmithKline Beecham, and Yamanouchi Pharmaceutical, for the licensing, development and ultimate commercialization of most of our products.
 Some of those agreements give substantial responsibility over the products to the collaborator.
 Some collaborators may be unable or unwilling to devote sufficient resources to develop our products as their agreements require.
 They often face business risks similar to ours, which could interfere with their efforts.
 Also, collaborators may choose to devote their resources to products that compete with ours.
 If a collaborator does not successfully develop any one of our products, we will need to find another collaborator to do so.
 Our search for a new collaborator will depend on our legal right to do so at the time and whether the product remains commercially viable.